nrfconnect/sdk-zephyr/tests/bluetooth/bsim_bt/bsim_test_mesh/README.rst

 Running the tests
 *****************

-The Bluetooth Mesh tests have no extra requirements, and can be run using the procedure described in the parent folder.
+The Bluetooth mesh tests have no extra requirements, and can be run using the procedure described in the parent folder.

 To only run the mesh tests, set ``SEARCH_PATH`` to point to this folder before